rranelli/mimipass/README.md

 You can perform a regression test by executing the `test.sh` script.
 Executing `test.sh` is also a nice way to check if your system is working correctly.

-The passphrase for the testing key is test1234.